-When it comes to making educated and efficient capital-allocation choices, one of the most important responsibilities of financial markets is to price risks.
+When it comes to making educated and efficient capital-allocation choices, one of the most important responsibilities of financial markets is to estimate the cost of risks.

-Operating and financial outcomes must be reported accurately and in a timely manner in order to achieve this.
-The physical and transitional effect of climate change, on the other hand, is one of the most serious, and maybe most misunderstood hazards that organizations are now confronting.
+Operating and financial outcomes must be reported accurately and in a timely manner to achieve this.
+The physical and transitional effect of climate is one of the most pressing concerns that organisations are now confronting.

-The Task Force on Climate-Related Financial Disclosures (TCFD) is a guideline framework that assists corporations in voluntarily disclosing climate-related financial risks to investors, lenders, and insurers.
+The Task Force on Climate-Related Financial Disclosures (TCFD) establishes a framework that assists corporations in voluntarily disclosing climate-related financial risks to investors, lenders, and insurers.

 Frameworks are a collection of concepts and rules that govern the structure and preparation of information, as well as the major themes addressed.